Szilárd Keresztes

-Szilárd Keresztes (born July 19, 1932 in Nyíracsád, Hungary) is a Hungarian Greek Catholic bishop.
-He had been Bishop of Hajdúdorog and apostolic administrator of the Apostolic Exarchate of Miskolc from 1975 to 2008.
+Szilárd Keresztes (19 July 1932 – 13 August 2025) was a Hungarian Greek Catholic bishop.
+He was Bishop of Hajdúdorog and apostolic administrator of the Apostolic Exarchate of Miskolc from 1975 to 2008.

-Life
+Early life

+Keresztes was born in Nyíracsád, Hungary on 19 July 1932.
 He studied philosophy and theology between 1950 and 1955 at the Greek Catholic Major Seminary of Nyíregyháza.
 He was ordained priest by Bishop Miklós Dudás OSBM of Hajdúdorog in 1955.
 He earned a doctorate in sacred theology in 1957 at the Pázmány Péter Academy of Theology in Budapest.
 He served as parish pastor in Kispest, Budapest from 1957 to 1960.
 Between 1960 and 1970 he was associate pastor and chanter in Nyíregyháza, where he also taught philosophy, dogmatic theology and catechetics.
 In 1966 he won a scholarship to study at the Pontifical Oriental Institute in Rome, Italy as a student of the Pontifical Hungarian Institute for three years, where he obtained a licentiate in eastern theology.
 In 1970 he was made a canon of the Cathedral of Hajdúdorog, in 1975 parish administrator in Nyíregyháza.

-Bishop's work
+Bishop

-On January 10, 1975, Pope Paul VI appointed him titular bishop.
-1975th On February 8, 1975, dr. Imre Timko consecrated him in Nyíregyháza and Szeged Cserháti Joseph Joachim bishop of Pécs assistants.
+On 10 January 1975, Pope Paul VI appointed him titular bishop and on 8 February 1975, dr. Imre Timkó consecrated him in Nyíregyháza and Szeged Cserháti Joseph Joachim bishop of Pécs assistants.
 From 1975 to 1988 he was assistant bishop vicar of Budapest and in Miskolc he was the Apostolic Vicar General Governorship.
 From 1984 until 1988 in the Eastern Kódexrevíziós Pontifical Commission he worked.
 Between 1987-1988 was rector of the Roman Pontifical Institute of Hungary.
-On June 30, 1988, Pope John Paul II named him Hajdúdorog diocesan bishop and Apostolic Exarchate of Miskolc.
-On February 28, 2000 he celebrated the consecration of a bishop.
+On 30 June 1988, Pope John Paul II named him Hajdúdorog diocesan bishop and Apostolic Exarchate of Miskolc.
+On 28 February 2000 he celebrated an anniversary of his consecration as a bishop.
 Pope John Paul II greeted him by a personal letter.

 Professional offices

 1988-1990 Committee member of the Pontifical Oriental Kódexrevíziós.

 1989-94 to the members of the Congregation for Eastern Churches.

-2000th September 11, from the immigrants and members of the Pontifical Council Útonlevők.
+11 September 2000, from the immigrants and members of the Pontifical Council Útonlevők.

 By 2008, the Hungarian Catholic Bishops' Conference Committee for Migration and the Economic Commission chairman.